pacargile/MINESweeper/README.md

 # MINESweeper
 =====

+**M**IST **I**sochrones with **N**ested **E**llipsoidal **S**ampling

 Isochrone fitting code using latest mass-tracks from the MIST models.

 Version 2.0

-Model interpolation and nested-sampling infernce of observed stellar SED and/or parameters using the latest MIST stellar evolution models.
+Model interpolation and nested-sampling inference of observed stellar SED and/or parameters using the latest MIST stellar evolution models.
 The code has the following functionality:

-* Uses a quick and efficent nearest-neighbor look up to quickly do N-D linear interpolation of MIST mass-tracks.
+* Uses a quick and efficient nearest-neighbor look up to quickly do N-D linear interpolation of MIST mass-tracks.

 * Samples MIST models in natural parameter space (EEP,initial_[Fe/H],initial_mass).